Swift 2: Control Flow Pattern Matching Examples

 As always, prioritize intelligibility over cleverness when building such constructs.

-Pattern matching using for-in
+Pattern matching using for

-Pattern matching can be used in conjunction with the for-in loop.
+loop.
 In this case the intent is to iterate over the items within a sequence, but only those items which match the given pattern.
 An example follows:

 enum EngineeringField : String {